arkig/spark-ec2/README.md

  Typically, these require information that is only available at deployment time, such as the list of masters and slaves, etc.
  They should not be used to install software.
 * The modules' optional `test.sh` scripts are run after all the setup is complete.
 They allow simple tests/checks of the cluster modules.
+* The modules' optional `run.sh` scripts are run last.
+They are intended for running applications on the cluster.